 Lace Doily Stamps

 These little stamps are perfect for use with polymer clay.
 They’re deep, they are very nicely detailed, and they work great.
-This set was only $5.99 on Amazon.
+This set was really inexpensive on Amazon.
 I actually bought two of these stamp sets so that I could use them to make double-sided beads.
 The rubber seems to be soft enough, the glue is holding well, and they make a good impression.
 Some of the lines are very thin and it’s easy for clay to get stuck, but if you use a mold release such as water or Armor-All, you’ll be just fine.

 Leather Stamping Tools